anikeef/mastermind/README.md

 Ruby app that implements a popular digit-game.
-Goal: to practice Ruby OOP
+Goal: to practice Ruby OOP and error handling